fontsource/fontsource/api/README.md

 $ npm run test:cov
 ```

+## API

+This project features a REST API that allows developers to pull metadata and download files directly.

+### `GET /api/v1/fonts`

+This returns an array of objects with metadata for each font.

+Returns:
+[{ id: fontId: fontName: … }]

+### `GET /api/v1/fonts?category=sans-serif&subset=latin,latin-ext`

+You can send a list of queries to filter only what metadata matches.

+Returns:
+[{ id: fontId: fontName: … }]

+### `GET /api/v1/fonts/:id`

+A more detailed set of metadata with direct download links will be returned.

+Returns:
+{ id: fontId: fontName: … }

+### `GET /api/v1/fonts/:id?version=20`

+Pull metadata including download links from a previous version.

+Returns:
+{ id: fontId: fontName: … }

+### `GET /api/v1/fonts/:id/download`

+Returns a zip file version of the NPM package.

+Returns:
+Blob Zip

+### `GET /api/v1/variable`

+Returns an array of objects that contain the variable metadata of all supported fonts.

+Returns:
+[{ … }]

+### `GET /api/v1/variable/:id`

+Returns the variable metadata of a specific font.

+Returns:
+{ … } Variable axes info

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).